Bilateral environmental and climate cooperation

-Environmental problems are transboundary, and in order for Sweden to achieve several of its environmental goals and international commitments, is cooperation between countries necessary.
-We contribute with our knowledge and experience to achieve sustainable aquatic ecosystems.
+Environmental problems are transboundary, and in order for Sweden to achieve several of its environmental goals and international commitments, cooperation between countries becomes necessary.
+The bilateral cooperation focuses on exchange of knowledge and experiences for mutual learning to achieve sustainable aquatic ecosystems.

 The purpose of bilateral cooperation

 The purpose of bilateral cooperation is to:

 - exchange experience on environmental management

 - support the implementation of commitments made within the EU or international convention efforts